satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 * Who owns this specific token?
 * What tokens are in this specific wallet?

-Also you want to be able to do some actions like:
+Also, you want to be able to do some actions like:

-* Transfer token to specific wallet
+* Transfer token to the specific wallet
-* Request token from specific wallet
+* Request token from the specific wallet
-* Approve request from specific wallet.
+* Approve request from the specific wallet.

 This is it, ERC721 provides functions for all of that.